 I think in everyone’s life, we all have that one person.
 He is that one person wasn’t ours, but we wanted so badly for him to be.
 He was almost everything we could have dreamed of.

-Even to this day, when someone asks you the perfect person, you think back to the qualities he posed, realizing he was almost everything you needed, but the key word being almost.
+Even to this day, when someone asks you about the perfect person, you think back to the qualities he possessed, realizing he was almost everything you needed, but the keyword is almost.

 For so long it felt like you were standing on a subway platform for a train that wasn’t even coming, and sadly would never come, because the tracks leading to you were broken, and not getting fixed.

 Conflicts between your heart and head appear like a boxing match.
 To walk away from someone who consumes so much of your heart, you can’t bear the thought of it.
 But, then in your head, you remind yourself, it is for the best you leave now.
 And you muster the courage to do so.

 That realization feels like a breakup, but it’s a breakup in a relationship in which he wasn’t even a part.

 Then one day as you are figuring out your life, chasing the dreams you two used to talk about, and the dreams he used to encourage, you cross paths with a stranger.
 He asks if you are seeing anyone, and you look down at a phone that has been silent for longer than you’d like to admit.

 You would have liked to say yes, you would have liked to tell him you have the greatest boyfriend in the entire world, who consumes so many thoughts as you go to sleep at night.
 But you don’t and you can’t and you realize, all those things he ever said, were just a compilation of words that sounded nice.